 Estrogen levels rise → stimulates cortisol to bind to proteins = cortisol is inactivated.

-- Cortisol is converted to cortisone: 11 beta-hydroxysteroid dehydrogenase (HSD-11B) (11B-HSD) is an enzyme family that converts cortisol to cortisone and visa versa.
+- Cortisol is converted to cortisone: 11 beta-hydroxysteroid dehydrogenase (HSD-11B) (11B-HSD) is an enzyme family that converts cortisol to cortisone and vice versa.
 When cortisol is converted into cortisone you may develop symptoms of inadequate cortisol.
-Glycyrrhiza (licorice) inhibits HSD-11B however you have to be careful and keep an eye out to ensure cortisol levels do not rise too high, over bind to mineralocorticoid receptors and cause not only symptoms of cortisol excess, but also symptoms of mineralocorticoid overstimulation which includes low blood potassium, high blood pressure, and alkalosis.
+Glycyrrhiza (licorice) inhibits HSD-11B however you have to be careful and keep an eye out to ensure cortisol levels do not rise too high, over bind to mineralocorticoid receptors, and cause not only symptoms of cortisol excess, but also symptoms of mineralocorticoid overstimulation which includes low blood potassium, high blood pressure, and alkalosis.